mauriciodulce/druid-toolbelt/readme.md

 ## Tested on

-- OSX El Capitan 10.11.3
+- OSX El Capitan 10.11.x

+## FAQ

+Q: Why not use Ansible?

+A: We did not want to have any additional steps before running this script.
+It's a one-liner!

 ## How to modify and test this installer?

 - Create virtual machine using your OSX recovery
-- Create snapshot when havin vmware tools installed
+- Create snapshot when having vmware tools installed
 - Open terminal
 - Test using the install command above

+## Fork and create your own version?

+Yes, go ahead!
+If you use it, please send us a message so we can add you to "Used by" list in the future.